-Luckily, loose toilet handles are a very minor toilet problem and they’re quite easy to fix.
-Here’s how you can fix that wiggling toilet handle, either by tighting or replacing it.
-All you have to do is follow these steps:
+Luckily, a loose toilet handle is a minor toilet problem and one that’s usually easy to fix.
+Here’s how you can fix a broken toilet handle, either by tightening or replacing it.

 How to Tighten a Toilet Handle

 Keep parts or tools from falling in.